-- [18] The applicants submit in the alternative that if there was a misrepresentation, it was not material.
-The applicants rely on the CIC Enforcement Manual ENF 2, Evaluating Inadmissibility, which states that a misrepresentation should only be considered material if it affects the process.
-Since only the most recent language test results are to be considered, the False Document could not have affected the process. - [19] The applicants rely on Ali v Canada (Minister of Citizenship and Immigration), 2008 FC 166, in which the applicant committed a misrepresentation by submitting a fraudulent document, but the Court found the misrepresentation to be immaterial. - [20] The applicants submit that this case is similar to Zaib v Canada (Minister of Citizenship and Immigration), 2010 FC 769, and Medel v Canada (Minister of Employment and Immigration), [1990] 2 FC 345 (CA): in those cases, the visa officer misinformed the applicants regarding the basis for the concerns about misrepresentation.
-The applicants assert that the officer misled them in the Fairness Letter, stating that they had submitted an unverifiable IELTS Test Report-since the False Document was clearly not a test result, this was inaccurate information.

-- [21] The applicants also submit that the officer erred by finding their response to the Fairness
+- [20] The applicant submits in the alternative that if there was a misrepresentation, it was not material.
+The applicant relies on the CIC Enforcement Manual ENF 2, Evaluating Inadmissibility, which states that a misrepresentation should only be considered material if it affects the process.
+Since only the most recent language test results are to be considered, the False Document could not have affected the process. - [21] The applicant relies on Ali v Canada (Minister of Citizenship and Immigration), 2008 FC 166, in which the applicant committed a misrepresentation by submitting a fraudulent document, but the Court found the misrepresentation to be immaterial. - [22] The applicant submits that this case is similar to Zaib v Canada (Minister of Citizenship and Immigration), 2010 FC 769, and Medel v Canada (Minister of Employment and Immigration), [1990] 2 FC 345 (CA): in those cases, the visa officer misinformed the applicants regarding the basis for the concerns about misrepresentation.
+The applicant asserts that the officer misled them in the Fairness Letter, stating that they had submitted an unverifiable IELTS Test Report-since the False Document was clearly not a test result, this was inaccurate information. - [23] The applicant also submits that the officer erred by finding his response to the Fairness Letter implausible-since his consultant was so unscrupulous as to falsify a language test result, it was unreasonable to conclude that the consultant would not also falsify the form on which the applicant is purported to have acknowledged submitting those results.

-Letter implausible-since their consultant was so unscrupulous as to falsify a language test result, it was unreasonable to conclude that the consultant would not also falsify the form on which the applicants are purported to have acknowledged submitting those results. - [22] The respondent submits that the applicants' submissions on materiality are contrary to the wording of section 40(1)(a) of the Act-when the False Document was submitted, it was the only evidence of the principal applicant's language proficiency.
+- [24] The respondent submits that the applicant's submissions on materiality are contrary to the wording of section 40(1)(a) of the Act-when the False Document was submitted, it was the only evidence of the applicant's language proficiency.
 Had it not been submitted, the application would have been deemed incomplete and returned.
 Thus, the misrepresentation affected the process, and was material: Guan v Canada (Minister of Citizenship and Immigration), 2009 FC 274.
-I agree for the following reasons. - [23] In determining whether a misrepresentation is material, regard must be had for the wording of the provision, and its underlying purpose. - [24] Section 40(1)(a) is to be given a broad interpretation in order to promote its underlying purpose: Khan v Canada (Minister of Citizenship and Immigration), 2008 FC 512 at paragraph 25.
+I agree for the following reasons. - [25] In determining whether a misrepresentation is material, regard must be had for the wording of the provision, and its underlying purpose. - [26] Section 40(1)(a) is to be given a broad interpretation in order to promote its underlying purpose: Khan v Canada (Minister of Citizenship and Immigration), 2008 FC 512 at paragraph 25.
 The objective of this provision is to deter misrepresentation and maintain the integrity of the immigration process- to accomplish this objective the onus is placed on the applicant to ensure the completeness and accuracy of his or her application.
 Section 40(1)(a) is broadly worded to encompass misrepresentations even if made by another party, without the knowledge of the applicant: Jiang v Canada (Minister of Citizenship and Immigration), 2011 FC 942, at paragraph 35; Wang v Canada (Minister of Citizenship and Immigration), 2005 FC 1059 at paragraphs 55-56.
 The applicant cannot misrepresent or withhold any material facts that could induce an error in the administration of the Act.